How Much Does TRT Cost in 2026? A Transparent Pricing Guide, Backed by Industry Data

 - No enrollment fees, no cancellation penalties, no long-term commitment

-If ancillary medications are medically indicated — such as hCG for fertility preservation or an estrogen modulator — those are available at transparent, at-cost pricing with no markup.
-Our team will discuss these options and their costs with you before prescribing.
+If ancillary medications are medically indicated, such as hCG for fertility preservation or an estrogen modulator, those are available at transparent, at-cost pricing with no markup.
+Our team will discuss these options and their costs before prescribing.

 The Value Equation: What You Are Really Paying For

-When evaluating TRT cost, it is helpful to think about what you are actually getting.
+When evaluating TRT cost, think about what you are actually getting.
 You are not just buying a vial of testosterone.
-You are paying for a medical team that specializes in hormone health, regular laboratory monitoring that keeps treatment safe, ongoing dose optimization that ensures the best possible results, and the convenience of having everything delivered to your door.
+You are paying for a medical team that specializes in hormone health, ongoing laboratory monitoring that keeps treatment safe, dose optimization that gets you results, and the convenience of having everything delivered to your door.

 You are also paying for your quality of life.
-Men who successfully treat their low testosterone report improvements in energy, mood, cognitive function, sexual health, body composition, and overall sense of well-being.
-When you weigh $149 per month against the tangible impact on your daily life, productivity, relationships, and long-term health, the value becomes clear.
+Men who successfully treat low testosterone report improvements in energy, mood, cognitive function, sexual health, body composition, and overall well-being.
+Set $149 per month against the impact on your daily life, productivity, relationships, and long-term health, and the math is straightforward.

-If you are ready to take the next step, PrimeHealth makes it easy to get started.
-Our free online assessment takes less than five minutes and helps us understand your symptoms and health history.
-From there, we will send you an at-home lab kit, review your results with our medical team, and — if TRT is right for you — have your personalized protocol shipped directly to your door.
+If you are ready to take the next step, getting started with PrimeHealth is straightforward.
+Our free online assessment takes less than five minutes and covers your symptoms and health history.
+From there, we send you an at-home lab kit, review your results with our medical team, and (if TRT is right for you) ship your personalized protocol directly to your door.
 Start your free assessment today.

 Ready to Optimize Your Health?